myragmayn/Latin-101/reading3.md

 2. What is the case of decem annōs (line 1) and what use of that case?

+Decem annos is in the accusative case.
+This case describes an extent of time, like "for ten years."

-What is the person, number, tense, voice, and mood of fuissent (line 1)?
+3. What is the person, number, tense, voice, and mood of fuissent (line 1)?
 Explain its mood.

+Third person, plural, pluperfect, active, subjunctive.
+This sentence uses "cum" to describe a circumstance, which means the subjunctive mood is used for the verb of the sentence.

-What is the case, number, and gender of mirae magnitūdinis (line 1) and how is it functioning in the sentence?
+4. What is the case, number, and gender of mirae magnitūdinis (line 1) and how is it functioning in the sentence?

+Genitive, singular, feminine.
+Due to its genitive case, this is functioning to describe the horse that Epeus made as a horse of amazing size.

-What are the person, number, tense, mood, and voice of collecti sunt (line 2)?
+5. What are the person, number, tense, mood, and voice of collecti sunt (line 2)?

+Third person, plural, perfect, indicative, passive

-What type of clause is cum id Troianī vidērunt (lines 4-5) and what part of speech is cum?
+**6. What type of clause is cum id Troianī vidērunt (lines 4-5) and what part of speech is cum?**

-What case is ei in line 6 and what function does it play in the sentence?
+7. What case is ei in line 6 and what function does it play in the sentence?

+Ei is in the dative case which means it functions as an indirect object of the verb data est.

-What irregular verb does exierunt (line 7) come from?
+8. What irregular verb does exierunt (line 7) come from?

+Exierunt is a form of exeo.

 Cum Achīvī decem annōs in Troia fuissent,
 - cum + subjunctive: circumstance